vigetlabs/colonel_kurtz_ex/README.md

 ## Getting Set Up

 To get set up with `ColonelKurtzEx`, you'll need to install and configure [Colonel Kurtz](https://github.com/vigetlabs/colonel-kurtz).
 Since the two libraries go hand in hand, you'll often jump back and forth between the two.
-For example, when you add a new block type to `CKJS`, you'll need to add the corresponding modules for `CKEX` (a `BlockType`, `BlockTypeView`, and template).
+For example, when you add a new block type to `CKJS`, you'll need to add the corresponding modules for `CKEX` (a `BlockType`, `BlockView`, and template).
 In the future `CKEX` will provide generators to expedite the process of common tasks such as adding a new block type.

 **Note**: The following sections are expandable (and are collapsed by default).

 <details>
   <summary>
     <strong>1.
-Add Folders for BlockTypes and BlockTypeViews</strong>
+Add Folders for BlockTypes and BlockViews</strong>
   </summary>

   After adding the library to your dependencies, you'll want to define a few modules in the scope of your application.
-One for your custom `BlockType` definitions, and one for your `BlockTypeView`s.
+One for your custom `BlockType` definitions, and one for your `BlockView`s.

   **Note:** *it is important that each of these concepts live inside a dedicated module namespace in your application so that the library can look up specific block type and view modules at runtime.*